 It’s no secret that I like to make and eat energy bars.
 Even in a household of three, it gets too pricey to buy them (between working out and packed lunches, we go through a lot).
 Moreover, I love that with homemade versions I can tweak the bars to my liking (almost endlessly) and that I have control over what’s going in to their creation.
-I’ve developed and shared a number of energy bars here, including my riffs on Homemade Lara Bars and Homemade Clif Bars, but that hasn’t stopped people from asking (often and a lot!) if I could develop a homemade version of TRIO bars and KIND Bars.
+I’ve developed and shared a number of energy bars here, including my riffs on Homemade Lara Bars and Homemade Clif Bars, but that hasn’t stopped people from asking (often and a lot!) if I could develop a homemade version of KIND Bars.
 At long last, here they are.

 It took multiple tries to get the ratios correct; I’m used to making chewy, as opposed to crisp-ish bars.
 But I used the ingredients on the labels of the bars as my guide and a few delicious stumbles later (the failed attempts were still yummy, even if they did not stick together), I’ve got it!
 And here’s equally appealing news: they are incredibly easy to make with very few ingredients.